 Other Notable Features

-So during taking mycli for a spin, I noticed some more great functionality that are worth documenting too.
+So during taking mycli for a spin, I noticed some more great functionality that is worth documenting too.
 I must warn you, they are pretty awesome!

 MyCli Statement Memory